Mint Leaves (Pudina) | The 5 Most Common Reasons To Use For Health Benefits

 5.Stomach Ache & Digestion

 Mint is a powerful antioxidant that can help to deal with digestion as well as a stomach ache.
-These properties present in mint are efficient of terminating the effects caused by food, it by removing the free-radical intermediates in a stomach.
+These properties present in mint are efficient in terminating the effects caused by food, by removing the free-radical intermediates in a stomach.

 5.Toothaches and Dental Care

 Chewing mint leaves can also be beneficial to get rid of the pain.
-Seeing these entire properties one can easily cay that mint indeed is a best solution for this dental problem.
+Seeing these entire properties one can easily cay that mint indeed is the best solution for this dental problem.

 How to make Mint (Pudina) Tea

 Drinking Pudina tea (chai) is can be a healthy drink for many common ailments.
 It is really a refreshing way to start your day.

 It may help to cure many ailments like headaches, digestion problems, cold and asthma.
 Try this immunity-boosting tea recipe and stay healthy and fit.